jamatali/C-C-Journey/README.md

 Line 42: using namespace std means that we can use names for objects and variables from the standard library.
 Line 43: A blank line.
 C++ ignores white space.
 But we use it to make the code more readable Line 44: Another thing that always appear in a C++ program, is int main().
 This is called a function.
 Any code inside its curly brackets {} will be executed.
+Line 45: cout (pronounced "see-out") is an object used together with the insertion operator (<<) to output/print text.
+In our example it will output "Hello World!".

+Note: Every C++ statement ends with a semicolon ;.